-The deadline is April 15 if you earned US income in 2021.
+The deadline has been extended to July 15 if you earned US income in 2021.
 Confirm the deadline for the state(s) you will need to file taxes in.
 The earliest we recommend you file your taxes is mid-February.
 If you are unable to file your forms by the deadline, you must submit an application for Automatic Extension of Time to File Your Tax Return to the IRS.

 (You may not have or need some of these; this is a list of all documents you might need)